 Located on the banks of the Arno River, Gelateria La Carraia is a late night gelateria where you can get one more scoop of ice cream before hopping into bed.

 Address | Piazza Nazario Sauro, 25/r, 50124 Firenze FI, Italy

 Website | http://www.lacarraiagroup.eu/

 11:00pm - Ready for bed

 Time to put those feet up for a well earned rest!

 Public transport is widely used in Florence.
 City buses are operated by ATAF.
 It is best to purchase your bus tickets before boarding the bus as it is cheaper and sometimes the driver will not have any remaining.
 Travelling by bus works on an honour system with commuters required to validate their ticket when they board.
 A single use ticket is valid for 90 minutes and costs €1.50.
 A 4-ride ticket (up to 90 minutes per ride) costs €4.70.

-What are your must visit places in Florence?
+What are your Florence tips for a first-time visitor?
 Make sure to share with us in the comments below!